Cyber AssessValydex™by iFeelTech

 • Equipment like UniFi Dream Machine provides unified management of segmented networks

-• Mobile device management ensuring devices connecting to business systems meet security requirements
+• Mobile device management ensuring that devices connecting to business systems meet security requirements

 • Endpoint detection and response monitoring device behavior for signs of compromise